 MScAC talks

+The seminar series that brings the academic community and industry together to talk about impactful applied research.
 The University of Toronto’s MScAC program is located in one of the fastest-growing tech hubs in the world.

 MScAC Talks is a yearly speaker series that bridges the academic and professional worlds, highlighting impactful applied research from September to April.
 The series invites industry and academic leaders to share work that inspires both the university and broader professional community, sparking discussions that deepen appreciation for research and its real-world impact.